 Find the latest data we have collected (as of 7 March 2022) from all affected insurers on the progress of their non-damage business interruption (BI) insurance claims.

-Please see the eighth tab for data published on 14 October 2021 and other tabs for previous monthly submissions.
+Please see the thirteenth tab for data published on 16 March 2022 and other tabs for previous monthly submissions.

 We sent a Dear CEO letter to insurers affected by the business interruption insurance Test Case.
 The letter explained that we intended to gather information on all non-damage BI policies that are, in principle, capable of responding to the coronavirus (Covid-19) pandemic.
 We published an updated list of non-damage business interruption policies on 27 May 2021 that are, in principle, capable of responding to the Covid-19 pandemic in at least some circumstances, as submitted by insurers.